GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 Traits and Utilities

 The other aspect of your PvP build is your traits and utility skills, which can be found in the tab below equipment.

 Each class can use only 3 trait lines at a time and has 5 core trait lines they can choose from.
 Depending on how many expansions a player has bought, they can also use elite specializations.
 The bottom trait line can be swapped to an elite specialization which drastically changes your class mechanic and gives new traits.
 Only one elite specialization can be used at a time.

 The five skills to the right of your health bar are your utility skills which include your heal skill, three slot utilities, and your elite skill.
 Generally you will want to have a decent amount of condition cleanse, two stun breaks, and a little bit of a mobility and sustain on your build.

 The Guild Wars 2 combat system has been designed very intelligently around Boons and Conditions which simplifies most of the skills into a combination of these effects.

 Builds with a lot of boon access have good sustain, and builds that give others boons are especially useful in larger fights.
 Conditions are useful for locking down your opponent and reducing their effectiveness.
 Likewise, they can do the same to you.
-Bringing condition cleanse allows you more freedom to move and use your skills, of course at the cost of whatever you’re giving up for it.
+Bring condition cleanse to allow you more freedom to move and use your skills, of course at the cost of whatever you’re giving up for it.